Advanced Academics and Fine Arts Academy

 Attending the AAFAA

-Once accepted, students will be fully transferred to the AAFAA school for their grade level (Blackburn for elementary and Smith for intermediate).
-Currently, there is no bus service to the AAFAA unless the AAFAA school is also the student's zoned school.
+Once accepted, students will be fully transferred to the AAFAA school for their grade level.
+Currently, there is no bus service for students in the AAFAA program unless the AAFAA school is also the student's zoned school.
 There is also no additional expense to attend AAFAA, but there may be times where students need to attend rehearsals outside of the school day.

 2024 - 2025 AAFAA Parent and Student Handbook